 In action: SPAR, Hungary – Partnering up to Create Power

-In order to create a buzz around its collaboration with suppliers, SPAR in Hungary held a strategic partner day to talk about opportunities for suppliers during the loyalty programme.
+In order to create a buzz around its collaboration with suppliers, SPAR in Hungary held a strategic partner day to talk about opportunities for suppliers during the loyalty program.
 FMCG companies were invited to bid in a 30-minute live auction for numerous investment packages.
-97 contracts were signed for collaborative activities such as weekly flyer appearances, POS support, bonus stamps, TV tag-on opportunities and nationwide billboard campaigns.
+97 contracts were signed for collaborative activities such as weekly flyer appearances, POS support, bonus stamps, TV tag-on opportunities, and nationwide billboard campaigns.